 Length: 3 pages

-This bill was introduced on February 1, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 1, 2011, in a previous session of Congress, but it did not receive a vote.

 Feb 1, 2011

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, S. 3016 (114th).